onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Merging the market, state, religion, media, academia and education under *~~sha~~* syntropic law

 Making the Collective Unconscious Conscious
+    Karl jung - until you make the unconscious conscious…

 No more faceless beurocrats